cubee-cb/Survivable-Engine/README.md

 - Made entities smooth their visual position between ticks, if the framerate is higher than the tickrate.

 Notable milestones to-do:
-- Drawing with a camera offset.
-	- Monogame extended camera?
 - Add the player.
 - Add dynamic tiles.
 	- Don't-Starve-like "tile entities" that are solid and don't move, but are also not locked to the grid like normal tiles.